-At least four times since 2019, Musk has predicted that his medical device company will begin testing brain implants on humans to treat serious conditions like paralysis and blindness.
+At least four times since 2019, Musk has predicted that his medical device company would begin testing brain implants on humans to treat serious conditions such as paralysis and blindness.

 Photo: Reuters

-But Neuralink, founded in 2016, only began seeking FDA approval in early 2022 — and the agency has already rejected the application.
-The FDA raised a number of concerns about the company’s implanted device, according to Neuralink employees.
+However, Neuralink, founded in 2016, only began applying for FDA approval in early 2022 – and the agency rejected the application.
+According to Neuralink employees, the FDA raised concerns about the device the company was implanting.

-The main issues relate to the device's lithium battery, the ability of the implant's wires to migrate within the brain, and the challenge of safely removing the device without damaging brain tissue.
+The main issues relate to the device's lithium battery, the possibility of the implant's wires moving within the brain, and the challenge of safely removing the device without damaging brain tissue.

-“This is an incredible result from the Neuralink team working closely with the FDA and marks an important first step that will one day allow our technology to help many people,” Neuralink said in a tweet on Thursday.
+In a tweet on Thursday, Neuralink stated: "This is an incredible result of the Neuralink team's close collaboration with the FDA and marks a significant first step that will one day allow our technology to help more people."

-Musk has been public about his ambitious plans for Neuralink for years, and made headlines late last year when he said he was so confident in the safety of the devices that he would be willing to implant them in his own children.
+For years, Musk has publicly outlined an ambitious plan for Neuralink.
+He garnered attention late last year when he said he was so confident in the devices' safety that he would be willing to implant them in his children.

-Musk believes that both disabled and healthy people will soon be able to get implants at local centers, with the devices aimed at treating a range of conditions from obesity, autism, depression, schizophrenia, to even… boosting telepathy.
+Musk believes that both disabled and healthy people will soon be able to receive implant surgeries at local centers.
+These devices are intended to treat a range of ailments from obesity, autism, depression, and schizophrenia, to even… enhancing telepathy.

 Hoang Anh (according to Reuters, Twitter)